spineo/local-yum-mariadb/README.md

 Assuming no access issues, the yum listing command above should produce the same output as the local run.

-# MYSQL Setup
+# MariaDB Setup

-## Install the MariaDB Server/Client on the Local VM
+## Install the MariaDB Server/Client on the Master VM

 As _root_ user (or using _sudo_) run the following commands:
 ```